Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Typically, you’ll find two variations of power belt sanders in the market: the stationary and handheld model.
 Nevertheless, both belt sander variations move in a looping motion that smoothens the material’s top wood grain.

-Most belt sanders are also great at removing material in large strips, so we highly recommend this powerful tool for tough and larger surfaces.
+Most belt sanders are also great at removing material in large strips, so this powerful tool is my go-to for tough and larger surfaces.
 It’s also the reason why they’re called finishing sanders.

 How a Belt Sander Works